Repeatable Swing

 Related terms

-- Swing ConsistencySwing consistency measures how much a golfer's key swing characteristics — tempo, plane, impact position — vary from one swing to the next, with lower variability generally correlating with tighter shot dispersion.
+- Swing ConsistencySwing consistency measures how much a golfer's key swing traits.
+This means tempo, plane, impact position.
+This means vary from one swing to the next, with lower variability generally correlating with tighter shot dispersion.

-- Personal Swing SignatureA personal swing signature is the set of repeatable, individual characteristics — tempo, plane, sequencing pattern — that stay consistent for a golfer across sessions, distinguishing a genuinely "different" swing from a temporarily flawed one.
+- Personal Swing SignatureA personal swing signature is the set of repeatable, individual traits.
+This means tempo, plane, sequencing pattern.
+This means that stay consistent for a golfer across sessions, distinguishing a genuinely "different" swing from a temporarily flawed one.

-- Muscle MemoryMuscle memory is the process by which a motor pattern (the swing) becomes automatic through repetition — stored in the motor cortex and cerebellum so it can be executed without conscious thought.
+- Muscle MemoryMuscle memory is the process by which a motor pattern (the swing) becomes automatic through repetition.
+This means stored in the motor cortex and cerebellum.
+As a result, it can be executed without conscious thought.

 Related guides & benchmarks